 Considering the Vauxhall Ampera has quite a lot of kit under the bonnet and stowed underneath the cabin, it’s pretty roomy inside.
 Unlike some of its competitors, it doesn’t feel like space has been offered up and sacrificed to the electric gods to any great extent.
 It’s definitely worth pointing out the car’s battery impinges a tad on the room in the back.
-There’s no room for a 3rd seat, making the Ampera a solid 4-seater.
+There’s no room for a third seat, making the Ampera a solid four-seater.

 In keeping with the car’s technology and ethos, there’s a modern and innovative feel to the interior.
 Granted, rear parking sensors and rear-view cameras aren’t science fiction anymore, but they’re in keeping with the progressive feel of the Ampera.

 There’s a lack of buttons and dials up front, with the Ampera opting for ‘buttonless’ approach.
 Although a second touchscreen below the main infotainment system is where you‘ll find the ‘buttons’.
 There’s nothing wrong with it, but it may take a little getting used to.
 Although it has to be noted that the screens aren’t quite as clear and sharp as you might expect.

 Most Amperas are well equipped, with the top range Positiv models coming complete with a DAB radio, USB connectivity, heated seats, cruise control, climate control and automatic lights.